Robert de Brus, 2nd Lord of Annandale

 Robert II de Brus, le Meschin (the Cadet) (fl.
 1138, died c.
 1194) was a 12th-century Norman noble and 2nd Lord of Annandale.
-He was the son, perhaps the second son, of Robert de Brus, 1st Lord of Annandale.
+He was the son, perhaps the second son, of Robert de Brus, 1st Lord of Annandale, and wife Agnes.

+Life

 The elder de Brus' allegiances were compromised when David I invaded England in the later 1130s, and he had renounced his fealty to David before the Battle of the Standard in 1138.
 The younger Robert however remained loyal and took over his father's land in Scotland, whilst the English territories remained with the elder Robert and passed to the latter's elder son Adam de Brus, 2nd Lord of Skelton.
 Bruce family tradition has it that Robert II was captured by his father at the battle and given over to King Stephen of England.

 A legend tells that in the 1140s, Robert II was visited at Annan by St Malachy.
 St Malachy asked Robert to pardon a thief, but Robert hanged him anyway, and for this the River Annan destroyed part of his castle and the de Brus line received a curse from the holy man.
 Robert made Lochmaben the centre of his lordship and constructed a new caput there.

-He married Euphemia, possibly the daughter of Sir Adam de Crosebi or Crosbj of Albemarle (b c1098).
+He married Euphemia, possibly the daughter of Sir Adam de Crosebi or Crosbj of Albemarle (b. ca. 1098).
 They had three known children: